MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/configure/troubleshoot-microsoft-connected-cache.md

 # Troubleshoot Microsoft Connected Cache in Configuration Manager

 This article provides technical details about Microsoft Connected Cache in Configuration Manager.
-Use it to help troubleshoot issues that you may have in your environment.
+Use it to help troubleshoot issues that you might have in your environment.
 For more information on how it works and how to use it, see [Microsoft Connected Cache in Configuration Manager](../../../plan-design/hierarchy/microsoft-connected-cache.md).

 ## Verify